 The Gadsden Purchase is one of the more interesting real estate deals made by the United States.
-Its sole objective was to enlarge the borders of the southwest United States so that a transcontinental railroad could be more easily built.
+Its sole objective was to enlarge the borders of the southwest United States.
+Doing that made it easier to build the Southern Pacific railroad.

-Following the Mexican War, the boundary between Mexico and the United States had been set by the 1848 Treaty of Guadalupe Hidalgo.
+In 1848 Treaty of Guadalupe Hidalgo established the boundary between Mexico and the United States.
 The border ran along the Gila River with all land to the south of the river belonging to Mexico.

 James Gadsden was from South Carolina and the son of a revolutionary soldier, Christopher Gadsden.
 The senior Gadsden had been a statesman in South Carolina and soldier in the civil war.
 Both father and son held strong views on the rights of the southern states to govern themselves.

 James Gadsden had also been a soldier under Andrew Jackson.
 His alliance with the many political figures of the time help his political career.
 One such advancement was the appointment as the commissioner in charge of placing the Seminole Indians on reservations by President Monroe.

 James Gadsden had promoted railroads as the future for the south.
 His stanch promotion of railroads got him the position of president of the South Carolina Railroad Company.

 Gadsden held a vision to create one railroad system from the patch work of small and individually owned railroad systems of the time.
 He dreamed of a transcontinental railway running from the southeast coast to the southwest coast.
 He felt having this railway system in place would tie the cities on the pacific coast commercially tied to the southern states instead of the northern states.

 Unfortunately, to achieve that goal, the railroad would need to run through the U. S. territory that was north of the Gila River.
 That area was extremely mountainous and make the venture to expensive.